-After a 21-month struggle to win respect for their rights, members of the Mercedes-Benz Montréal-Est dealership unit of Unifor Local 4511 finally emerged from the first contract arbitration process with their first collective agreement.
+After a 21-month struggle to win respect for their rights, members of the Mercedes-Benz Montréal-Est dealership unit represented by Unifor Local 4511 finally reached a first collective agreement with the employer after participating in a third-party arbitration process.

-The new contract, which came into effect on December 1, offers substantial wage increases starting in the first year of up to $9 per hour for some workers and an increase of 2.5% the second year.
-Additional gains include 50:50 sharing of group insurance premiums by members and the employer, an extra vacation day, a phased retirement plan and a night-shift premium, where applicable.
-Employees are also now eligible for four sick days and two floating holidays.
+The new contract, which came into effect on December 1, offers substantial wage increases starting in the first year of up to $9 per hour for some workers and an increase of 2.5% in the second year.
+Additional gains include a 50:50 sharing of group insurance premiums by members and the employer, an extra vacation day, a phased retirement plan and a night-shift premium, where applicable.
+These workers are also now eligible for four paid sick days and two floating holidays.

 Despite the employer’s arguments to the contrary, the arbitrator Claire Brassard maintained all the clauses that are standard in the collective agreements negotiated by Unifor Local 4511 in the auto sector.